 An-2

 The Soviet light multi-purpose aircraft was developed by engineers of OKB-153 under the leadership of aircraft designer Oleg Antonov.
-A biplane with a braced wing (bracing — a thin cable stretched in some direction to connect parts of the structure in a certain position).
+Biplane with a guy-wire wing (guy-wire — a thin cable pulled in any direction to connect parts of the structure in a certain position).
 The An-2 made its first flight in 1947.

 An-2 characteristics: